What is the Nurse Practice Act for an RN in the United States?

 Determines the grounds for disciplinary action and other violations.

-The intimate nature of nursing means that the risk of accidents is high.
-The laws and regulations set out in a state's Nurse Practice Act have been put together to reduce the risk of harm to patients and to protect patients by ensuring the highest level of competence.
-The Nurse Practice Act aims to ensure that patients are receiving quality care and promote patient safety.
+The intimate nature of nursing means that the risk for accidents is high.
+The laws and regulations set out in a state's Nurse Practice Act have been put together to reduce the risk of harm to patients and to protect them by ensuring the highest level of competence.
+The Nurse Practice Act aims to ensure that patients receive quality care while promoting patient safety.

 All registered nurses have a duty to understand the state's nurse practice act where they work, ensure that they adhere to the rules and regulations outlined, and to make sure that they are fully qualified and competent in their role as a registered nurse.
 It is also your responsibility as a nurse to make sure that you are aware of the laws that regulate your profession and to you keep updated on any changes made to the Nurse Practice Act to ensure that you are evolving with the scope of practice that is expected of you.